MarcusKlik/fstpackage.blog/content/post/fst_compression/fst_compression.md

 dt <- fread(rawToChar(raw_vec_decompressed))
 ```

-effectively reading your _data.table_ from a compressed file (at pretty impressive speeds)!
+This effectively reads your _data.table_ from a compressed file, which saves disk space and increases read speed for slow disks.

 # Multi-threading